mwang87/q2_metabolomics/README.md

 ![img](img/pcoa_peakAreas_cross-sectional.png)

-### Tutorial for Feature Based Quanitification Analysis: Longitudinal Study
+### 2b) Tutorial for Feature Based Quanitification Analysis: Longitudinal Study
+In this tutorial, we will learn how to analyze metabolomics data using feature based quantification analysis.
+The dataset we will use for this tutorial contains longitudinal data on the fermentation process of milk to yogurt.

 #### Specify the path to manifest file and mzmine2 feature table
 This step creates qza file for further analysis in qiime2